 In referendums people get to have a direct vote on a particular question.
-By 2012 New Zealand had held 38 nationwide referendums.
-Most have been held at the same time as general elections.
-The referendums have fallen into four categories:
+Most referendums in New Zealand have been held at the same time as general elections.
+They have fallen into four main categories:

 - prohibition or liquor-licensing referendums

 In the late 19th and early 20th centuries there was a strong movement against alcohol.
 People voted in referendums to say whether they wanted alcohol to be banned (prohibition).
 Many districts went ‘dry’ – alcohol was not allowed to be sold – but alcohol was never banned in New Zealand as a whole.
 Support for prohibition fell from the 1930s, and the last referendum on liquor licensing was held in 1987.

 Parliament uses consultative referendums to find out what voters think about a particular, usually controversial, issue.
 Consultative referendums have been held to ask:

 - if hotel bars should be able to stay open for longer (1949 and 1967)

 - if off-course betting on horse races should be allowed (1949)

 - if military training should be compulsory (1949)

 - if the electoral system should be changed (1992 and 2011)

 - if a compulsory retirement scheme should be introduced (1997)